corrilan/raspberry-pi-zero-w-linux-digital-photo-frame/README.md

 <h1>Security</h1>

 With everything we hear online about the insecurity of IoT (Internet of Things) devices, whatever I implemented, I wanted to make it as secure and safe for the owner as possible.
-Unfortunately most manufacturers seem to throw security into the mix as an afterthough, if at all.
+Unfortunately most manufacturers seem to throw security into the mix as an afterthought, if at all.
 I have therefore taken the following precautions from the outset:

 <ul>
 <li>SSH (Secure Shell) with pre shared keys used for all communications between photo frame and server infrastructure.</li>